 My artistic practice represents a natural evolution of my previous careers as a public servant in the California Legislature, social justice advocate and author (The Unfinished Social Entrepreneur).
 Today, art—my art and all art--protects me from our turbulent politics and I hope creates moments of connection for the viewer.

-These days, I think of myself as a Distinguished Artist-in-Residence which only means that my studio is inside my home 😊.
+These days, I think of myself as a Distinguished Artist-in-Residence which means only that my studio is inside my home 😊.

-That’s it.
 Enjoy.

 “I could spend all day staring at your masterpieces.
 Pipedream makes me think about getting lost in one’s head, dreaming of fanciful things.
 Reminds me of Alice in Wonderland.”